 First introduced in the early 20th century, glass schoolhouse shades remain fashionable to this day.
 These fixtures first gained prominence in public spaces — such as hospitals, courthouses, and government offices — but now give residential settings a classic sense of character.
 Modern designers use schoolhouse chandeliers to spotlight dining room tables and kitchen islands in residential applications.
 In commercial venues, these lights are incorporated as dynamic focal points to define the space.

-This particular chandelier hangs two shades from an industrial-quality mounting.
-The mounting is available with your choice of powdercoat color, copper or brass, and a clear or opaque shades can be selected.
-Hand-painted stripes are available to complete the shade’s look, elevating the shade’s charms!
+This particular chandelier suspends two shades from an industrial-quality mounting.
+The mounting is available in your choice of powder coat finish, copper, or brass, and a clear or opaque shade can be selected.
+Hand-painted bands of color are available to complete the look and elevate the shade’s charm!

 No posts found